llewellynmeldrum/field-tables/README.md

 # Field Tables
 Small C library to record, and later print formatted values in a 'table' of 'fields'.
+## Features
+- Each 'field' has its own format specifier.
+For example, field "time elapsed" could have the format spec "%0.2lf".
+- Fields can have a max/min width, which defaults to the strlen of the title.
+They can also be left or right justified (right default).
+- If you add an entry (or a title) to a field which is truncated by the `max_print_width`, you will get a warning (which can be suppressed by defining `_SUPPRESS_TRUNCATION_WARNINGS`).

+## Using the library

 ### 0. Creating a field table
 Field Tables are created via: